-The consequences of violating one's probation depends on a variety of factors such as whether there are any prior violations, and whether the circumstances around the violation lessen or worsen the severity of the situation.
-Depending on the facts of the case, a violation can result in fines, extended probation, and a one way trip back to jail.
+The consequences of violating one's probation depend on a variety of factors such as whether there are any prior violations, and whether the circumstances around the violation lessen or worsen the severity of the situation.
+Depending on the facts of the case, a violation can result in fines, extended probation, and a one-way trip back to jail.

 - Committing another crime while on probation.

 - Not paying court-ordered fines or victim restitution.

 - Traveling out of state without permission from your probation officer.

 - Not reporting to your probation officer at the scheduled time or place.

 What Happens if you get a New Charge while on Probation?